Category Overview

 Project Highlights

-PCC Farmland Trust will use this grant to acquire a permanent conservation easement on Getchell Ranch, one of the oldest farmsteads in the Snohomish River Valley.
+Washington Farmland Trust used this grant to acquire a permanent conservation easement on Getchell Ranch, one of the oldest farmsteads in the Snohomish River Valley.
 The 94-acre farm is located on Ebey Island, just across I-5 and the Snohomish River from Everett in Snohomish County.
-The ranch includes prime soils, a historic farmhouse and barn, a small heritage orchard, and pasture.
-The ranch has two farm houses and a mobile home on site.
-The easement will cover the entire 94 acres and will extinguish the estimated 8 remaining unexercised development rights.
-The primary benefit of this project is the preservation of working farmland.
+The farm includes prime soils, a historic farmhouse and barn, a small heritage orchard, and pasture.
+The easement will covers the entire 94 acres and extinguished the estimated 8 remaining unexercised development rights.
+Our initial estimate of the easement and project costs was very accurate, but because the appraised value of the easement went up significantly between the original budgeting process and closing, we used the full award from RCO to go towards the real property acquisition of the farmland easement.